VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Discussion

 In contrast, the current AI system landscape, including conversational AI, has been widely criticized for its adverse impacts on human cognition and skills.
-Studies show that the language-based collaboration paradigm imposes significant metacognitive demands~\cite{tankelevitch2024metacognition} and hinders critical thinking skills~\cite{lee2025critical_thinking_genai}.
-A four-month study further suggests that users consistently underperform in the long term when supported by conversational AI in essay writing tasks, with evidence at neural, linguistic, and behavioral levels~\cite{kosmyna2025brainchatgpt}.
-These findings raise important concerns about the long-term consequences of AI reliance.
+Studies show that the language-based collaboration paradigm imposes significant metacognitive demands~\cite{tankelevitch2024metacognition} and can hinder critical thinking skills~\cite{lee2025critical_thinking_genai}.
+These findings raise concerns about the long-term consequences of AI.

 These concerns were anticipated in the well-known debate on direct manipulation interfaces (represented by visualizations) versus software agents~\cite{shneiderman_maes1997} between Ben Shneiderman and Pattie Maes.
 VizCopilot integrates visualization and AI to balance user control and autonomous support, exemplifying the design that Shneiderman and Maes ultimately converged on.
 While AI technologies have advanced considerably, our work affirms that incorporating visualizations into AI systems can enhance human cognition and decision-making by offloading critical yet cognitively demanding tasks to visual representations.
 In doing so, it facilitates a sustainable paradigm of human–AI collaboration in which human agency is preserved and strengthened over time.